hbridge/Duffy/strand/iOS/Strand/StrandChanges.md

 # Swap v2

+## Dec 13th, 2014 (4816)

+- Send comments from the Send button on the keyboard
+- Fix crashes

 ## Dec 12-17th 2014 (4807-4815)

  Total redesign to make swapping photos more fun!
 Tell us what you think! strand-feedback@duffytech.co